GlobalFishingWatch/pyseas/README.md

 # PySeas

-A library to help make GFW style map plots in Python.
+A library to make GFW style maps in Python.

 In the future this will likely be extended to other types of GFW plots.